Bringing Hope & Joy back to the Travel Nursing Industry in 2023

 Either way, Credentially = You Win.

-Consider the fact that you won't be short-staffed, and your travel nurses won't be burnt out.
-Together, we'd be ensuring the future of the industry by plugging the holes in a sinking ship and making the nursing profession infinitely more appealing to the next generation of nurses.
+Consider that you won't be short-staffed, and your travel nurses won't be burnt out.
+Together, we'd ensure the industry's future by plugging the holes in a sinking ship and making the nursing profession infinitely more appealing to the next generation.

 Practical Solutions to Procedural Problems

 Nursing jobs take up to 3 months to fill, with an average of 4 weeks from application to start date [according to the report on Relias].
-Between NCLEX-RN examinations, background checks, pre-employment checks, federal licensure, and state requirements, the 4-week average seems like a frustrating amount of time, and it is due to the number of hurdles that healthcare recruiters have to clear (Credentially flattens those hurdles #justsaying), but the darker context of this statistic is that people are dying, patients are uncomfortable, and there are mental and financial repercussions on families that are forced to intervene where nurses are absent.
-The healthcare industry is in a pressure cooker, and patients are suffering as a result.
+Between NCLEX-RN examinations, background checks, pre-employment checks, federal licensure, and state requirements, the 4-week average seems frustrating.
+It is due to the number of hurdles that healthcare recruiters have to clear (Credentially flattens those hurdles #justsaying).
+Still, the darker context of this statistic is that people are dying, patients are uncomfortable, and there are mental and financial repercussions on families that are forced to intervene where nurses are absent.
+The healthcare industry is in a pressure cooker, and patients are suffering.

-Bringing the average pre-employment time down from weeks to days has a knock-on effect that benefits patients, nurses, reputation, and the financial health of your company.
-The only way to grow back a rainforest is to plant trees, but these trees need to be in an environment where they're going to thrive.
+Bringing the average pre-employment time down from weeks to days has a knock-on effect that benefits patients, nurses, reputation, and your company's financial health.
+The only way to grow back a rainforest is to plant trees, but these trees need to be in an environment where they will thrive.
 Credentially is that environment.

 Companies are spending a tonne of money to fill positions for travel nurses in high-demand areas.
-The shortage means hospitals and medical companies are paying premium rates for nurses due to the shortage.
-Travel nurses who work for agencies also tend to be specialists in dermatology, psychiatry, fertility, or any other specialty that is even more valuable.
+The shortage means hospitals and medical companies are paying premium rates for nurses due to the drought.
+Travel nurses who work for agencies also tend to be specialists in dermatology, psychiatry, fertility, or any other speciality that is even more valuable.

 Have a bank of staff that's ready.
 Have them pre-ready before the employer comes asking.
 You'll keep them in the system, can know that they're compliant, and will know if they're working or not, which saves you from messaging individual nurses and being told that they're already working.